microsoft/live-share/docs/collab-vscode.md

 # Visual Studio Code Enabled Features

-This document provides information on capabilities enabled by the VS Code Visual Studio Live Share extension.
+This document provides information on capabilities enabled by the Visual Studio Live Share extension for Visual Studio Code.
 See [getting started](getting-started.md) for information on sharing and joining collaboration sessions in VS Code and other tools.

 **Table of Contents**